sibeshkar/sibeshkar.github.io/content/notes/questions.md

 ## intelligence

-1. what does it mean for a machine to feel something, or, have a soul?
-2. what will the the first superintelligence in the first few minutes of existence look like?
+1. what will the the first superintelligence in the first few minutes of existence look like?
-3. what will it care about?
+2. what will it care about?
-4. what will be the kind of predictions / generalization power the first superintelligence will have?
+3. what will be the kind of predictions / generalization power the first superintelligence will have?
 4. how will intelligent machines and humans co-exist before, and during a post-scarcity society?
 5. how could one align the interests of a superintelligence with those of it's creators?
+6. what does it mean for a machine to feel something?

 ## cognitive Science